Welcome to LMC Nursing

 The programs offer an integrated curriculum, which prepares the graduates for the challenges in today’s nursing.

 Graduates completing the Registered Nursing Program will receive an Associate In Science Degree in Nursing and qualify to take the State Board Examination (NCLEX-RN)* for licensure as a Registered Nurse (RN).

 The RN Program requires two academic years beyond completion of the prerequisite courses

 Graduates completing the Vocational Nursing Program will receive a Certificate and qualify to take the State Board Examination (NCLEX-PN)** for licensure as a vocational nurse (LVN).
 The Vocational Nursing Program requires three semesters.

 *The Registered Nursing Program is designed to provide the education necessary for licensure eligibility and practice as a Registered Nurse (RN).
 You can view the Board of Registered Nursing NCLEX Pass Rates for Los Medanos College at: http://www.rn.ca.gov/education/passrates.shtml

-The Los Medanos College Registered Nursing ADN Program is accredited through the State of California Board of Registered Nursing.
+The Los Medanos College Registered Nursing ADN Program is approved through the State of California Board of Registered Nursing.

-The Los Medanos College Vocational Nursing Program is accredited through the State of California Board of Vocational Nursing and Psychiatric Technicians.
+The Los Medanos College Vocational Nursing Program is approved through the State of California Board of Vocational Nursing and Psychiatric Technicians.